 How much does it cost to replace a belt tensioner?

-The cost of replacing a belt tensioner can vary significantly based on several factors:
+The total cost to replace a belt tensioner can vary based on several factors, including:

 Can I drive my car with a bad belt tensioner?